HntrWalker/HntrWalker.github.io/sketch.md

 ## SKETCH PROJECTS

 **Description:** These are some examples of what I have done within Sketch.
-Primarily my efforts have been directed towards app icon design and promotional brand content.
+Primarily my efforts have been directed towards app icon design and promotional content.

 ### Technologies
 <p>